open-runtime/dynamic_library/README.md

 than 'DynamicLibrary fails to load'.
 When deploying multiple dynamic libraries across multiple platforms, we really need traceability to know if the dynamic library doesn't exist, isn't in the right place or is missing dependencies to better inform the developer on proper debugging steps or work scope estimation.

+## Project Layout

+This package follows the traditional dart package layout:

+* `example` - example usage
+* `lib` - source code
+* `test` - tests

+This project also has more source code is are used to verify the unique requirements of dynamic libraries for Flutter applications + Dart applications.
+These tests are currently not in CI/CD and are checked manually for releases, but this will be resolved in the future.

+* `flutter_example/` - flutter application to use to test out dynamic library loading in a bundled application
+* `rust_*/` - the rust folders are used to build dynamic libraries for testing

 ## Usage